 Turn as much of the preparation as you can into a game; times tables practice and number bonds can be made a lot more fun by incorporating then into a ball game.”

-How competitive is the 7+?
+How competitive is the 7 Plus?

-Preparing a child for a 7+ interview involves focusing on their communication, confidence and reasoning skills.
+Preparing a child for a 7 Plus interview involves focusing on their communication, confidence and reasoning skills.
 We suggest parents regularly engage in open-ended conversations to help your child articulate their ideas and expand on answers.
 During the interview, children might face questions about their family, interests and opinions, as well as hypothetical or comprehension questions.
 Interviewers want to gain insight into a child’s personality, thought processes and ability to engage.

+If you are considering tutoring, then 12-18 months is an ideal length of time to build steadily towards 7 Plus examinations.
+This time allows for topics to be introduced in a more in-depth manner with exploration of language and skills to embed a real foundational knowledge.
+Keystone Tutors have a number of highly experienced 7 Plus tutors who can help with exam and interview preparation.
 For more details on how Keystone can help prepare your child for the 7 Plus, please call the office for a chat with one of our client managers, or contact us via our request a tutor form.